I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “Well, we’ll leave ya to it.
 C’mon babe, let’s go make some dinner.
 Hey, thanks for inviting us in, it was a pleasure hangin’ out!”

-They thanked us for the joint, Rob patting Jake on the back as he escorted us to the door and we left.
-On the way down the stairs, Jake ahead of me on the stair below laughed again and looked at me over his shoulder.
+They thanked us for the joint, Rob patting Jake on the back as he escorted us to the door, and we left.
+On the way down to our apartment, Jake three steps ahead of me on the staircase below, laughed again and looked at me over his shoulder.

 “That’s how you handle a problem like that.
 Become friends first.”